-Children born to unmarried parents do not have a legal father until paternity is established, a process completed by most families in the hospital at the time of the child’s birth.
-To better understand the factors influencing parents’ paternity establishment decisions, CFRP collected survey data from 800 Texas mothers who had recently given birth outside of marriage.
+Children born to unmarried parents do not have a legal father until their father establishes paternity, a process completed by most families in the hospital at the time of the child’s birth.
+To better understand the factors influencing parents’ paternity establishment decisions, CFRP collected survey data from 800 unmarried Texas mothers who had recently given birth.
 Results show that fathers’ absence from the birth, lack of understanding about the legal benefits of paternity establishment, and doubts about the father’s paternity all play a role in the failure to establish paternity.
 Those who do establish paternity cite both emotional and legal reasons, and are more likely to have learned about the process from medical professionals than from family or friends.
 These findings suggest that greater educational outreach during the prenatal period and strengthened training for birth registrars—the staff responsible for administering the paternity establishment process—may lead to higher and more accurate rates of in-hospital paternity establishment.

 In Texas, more than 70 percent of unmarried parents establish paternity by signing an AOP form in the hospital.

 Voluntarily establishing paternity is one of the first opportunities for an unmarried father to demonstrate his commitment to his child.
-Not only does establishing paternity affirm a father’s legal rights and responsibilities, but it is linked to higher levels of subsequent paternal involvement and support, as well as a host of positive child outcomes.
+Not only does establishing paternity affirm a father’s legal rights and responsibilities, but research links paternity establishment to higher levels of subsequent paternal involvement and support, as well as a host of positive child outcomes.
 Today, most unmarried fathers voluntarily establish paternity in the hospital when their child is born.
 In Texas, more than 70 percent of unmarried parents establish paternity by signing an Acknowledgment of Paternity (AOP) form in the hospital.
-Although voluntary paternity establishment rates have increased substantially in the past several decades as federal and state laws have worked to simplify the process, little research has been conducted to help policymakers and practitioners understand why some parents choose to establish paternity whereas other parents do not.
-A better understanding of the reasoning behind parents’ paternity decisions can help inform policymaking around educational outreach, training, and the broader paternity establishment process.
+Although voluntary paternity establishment rates have increased substantially in the past several decades as federal and state laws have worked to simplify the process, there is little research to help policymakers and practitioners understand why some parents choose to establish paternity whereas other parents do not.
+A better understanding of the reasoning behind a parents’ paternity decisions can help inform policymaking around educational outreach, training, and the broader paternity establishment process.

-To address these questions, CFRP collected survey data from over 800 Texas mothers who recently gave birth outside of marriage.
-Ideally, data from fathers would inform this research brief, however, too few fathers, particularly those who did not establish paternity, participated in the survey to provide valid information.
-Survey results indicate that overall, most parents sign the AOP in order to include the father’s name on the birth certificate and ensure the child has a legal father.
+To address these questions, CFRP collected survey data from over 800 unmarried Texas mothers who recently gave birth.
+Ideally, data from fathers would also inform this research brief, however too few fathers, particularly those who did not establish paternity, participated in the survey to provide valid information.
+Survey results indicate that overall, most parents sign the AOP in order to include the father ’s name on the birth certificate and ensure the child has a legal father.
 Parents who are living together are more likely to cite personal or emotional reasons for establishing paternity, whereas parents in no relationship are more apt to establish paternity out of concern for public benefits or child support.
-In the majority of the cases in which paternity is not established in the hospital, it is usually because the father “missed” the opportunity by being absent at the time the AOP was presented.
+In the majority of the cases in which fathers do not establish paternity in the hospital, it is usually because the father “missed” the opportunity and was absent at the time birth registrars presented the AOP.

 Benefits of Paternity Establishment